deepstreamIO/deepstream.io-website/content/tutorials/99-upgrade-guides/v5/10-server/index.md

 In V4 we introduced the ability to have custom plugins, and as we added new ones we realized that we really don't want to be bogged down by simple details like reading config files, adjusting relative paths and ensuring they exist.
 So we introduced two new helper macros.
+These have now been used for all files related mechanisms.

 #### fileLoad(filename.yml)